ewave99/2021-Summer-GapTask-AO2-C-Port/README.md

 ## To do

 - Create a branch to experiment with using a linked-list implementation of the list of Species records

+## Bugs

+- *2021-07-24*: if you delete a record, all the records that come after it become invisible since, when displaying the records, the program stops at the first blank record.
+We can fix this: (1) pick a record to be deleted.
+(2) For each record that comes after it, copy that record into the place to the left.
+(3) blank the trailing record at end since there will be duplicate records after copying the last one.